zeit-io/zeit-user-docs/docs/organisationen/projekte.en.md

 Projects can optionally have dynamic fields.
 If you want to store certain information about the project that is not shown in the standard fields, you can do this with dynamic fields.
 Dynamic fields always consist of a key-value pair.
-This is the identifier and the value is the content.
+Where the "key" is the identifier and the "value" is the content.

 The dynamic fields from the project are automatically transferred to outgoing invoices and appear on the top right of the outgoing invoices.
 If your customer wants to see other numbers on the invoice in addition to the project number and order number, e.g. a very specific SAP number, you can do this with dynamic fields.